yiisoft/yii2/extensions/composer/README.md

 This is the composer installer for Yii 2 extensions.
 It implements a new composer package type named `yii2-extension`, which should be used by all Yii 2 extensions if they are distributed as composer packages.

+This repository is a git submodule of <https://github.com/yiisoft/yii2>.
+Please submit issue reports and pull requests to the main repository.
+For license information check the [LICENSE](LICENSE.md)-file.

 Usage
 -----